How to escape atypical regions in the symmetric binary perceptron: a journey through connected-solutions states: Going beyond the no-memory

 In the following we will present results where we have injected only a few level of nested Markov chains with $m_1=0.98$.
-The aim is to show that our construction reproduces qualitatively the phenomenology of the delocalized states observed in Fig.~\ref{fig: 7} and yield connected states for $\alpha>\alpha^\kappa_{\rm no-mem. \, state}$.
+The aim is to show that our construction reproduces qualitatively the compression of the interactions distribution observed in Fig.~\ref{fig: 7} and yield connected states for $\alpha>\alpha^\kappa_{\rm no-mem. \, state}$.
 To obtain quantitative comparisons, in particular with known algorithmic thresholds, we would have to perform this procedure with $m_1$ closer to one and with a greater number of nested Markov chains.
 To start with, we display in Table~\ref{tab: 1} the value of the critical point $\alpha^\kappa_{k_{tot}{\rm -mem.\, state}}$ for $k_{\rm tot}\in [\![1,5]\!]$, $\kappa=0.9$, $m_1=0.98$.
 We obtain that increasing the total number of nested Markov chains extends the range of the parameter $\alpha$ for which a delocalized steady-state can be observed.
 We also see that each increment of $k_{tot}$ results in a smaller and smaller increase in the critical point.
 Moreover in Fig.~\ref{fig: 10}, we plot the decorrelation profiles obtained for each optimized $k_{tot}$ nested Markov chain.
 In this case, increasing $k_{tot}$ allows to find delocalizable chains with greater correlation functions.
 By putting these two results in parallel, we directly see that we must increase the correlations between the "links" of the chain in order to build a chain of connected solutions with an increasingly high $\alpha$.
+For the interested reader, we display in Table~\ref{tab: 2} the order parameters $m_{\Delta_t^k}$ and ${\Delta_t^k}$ obtained for the optimized chains with again $k_{\rm tot}\in [\![1,5]\!]$, $\kappa=0.9$, $m_1=0.98$.

 We already mentioned the link between increasing correlations and the possibility to delocalize for $\alpha>\alpha^\kappa_{{\rm no-mem.\, state}}$.
 Indeed, when analysing the distribution of interactions after a quench with $\kappa<\kappa_{\rm no-mem.\, state}$ (Fig.~\ref{fig: 7}), we highlighted that the decay at the edges $\vert w^\mu\vert\approx \kappa$ could be a clue for the increase of correlations.
 In Fig.~\ref{fig: 11} we plot the distribution of interactions -$P^{\kappa}_{k_{tot}{\rm -mem.\, state}}$- for each optimized $k_{tot}$ nested Markov chain.
 As predicted, increasing the number of nested levels -and consequently the correlations- creates an increasingly pronounced decay at the edges of the distributions.
 Thus, implementing memory between the "links" in the chain allows us to mimic the contraction in the margin distribution that we observed with the Monte-Carlo dynamics.